karenpayneoregon/comparing-objects-csharp/readme.md

 # About

 Provides various examples for comparing objects.
+Most examples on the web usually deal with simple list of string or int while code samples here show how to work with `List<T>`.
+Keep in mind that the examples are a starting point to learn from as it is not possible to cover all situations.

 :heavy_check_mark:  Code will be added over time.